Harphies/Javascript/README.md

-# A curated list of all my full stack resources
+# A curated list of all my server side projects